wisdomspine/p-notes/README.md

 ## Setting up

-Clone the project to your computer and run `npm install` **Ensure you that NodeJs and npm are installed on your computer**
+Clone the project to your computer and run `npm install` **Ensure that NodeJs and npm are installed on your computer**

 ## Development server